-As part of our project of filming the how-to DVD video, Building With Awareness: The Construction of a Hybrid Home, which is about the construction of a single green home built with straw bales and other green materials, we kept track of every construction expense.
-Owners of the Building With Awareness video will find it useful to know the construction costs of each phase of construction as shown on the DVD.
+As part of our project of filming the how-to video, Building With Awareness: The Construction of a Hybrid Home, which is about the construction of a single green home built with straw bales and other green materials, we kept track of every construction expense.
+Owners of the Building With Awareness video will find it useful to know the construction costs of each phase of construction as shown in the video portion.
 These figures are for general reference only and may not reflect your building costs.
 Construction costs vary widely across the country.
 The total price does not include the owner/builder’s sweat equity (which was a considerable amount of time), other volunteer’s time, taxes, and the cost of the land.
 These are the real-world costs for this highly detailed straw bale and adobe home, but again, every project is different.
 If this home had been built 100% by a contractor without homeowner involvement, the costs would be substantially higher.

 This green and energy-efficient straw bale hybrid home was built to code.
 Although there are claims that straw bale homes have been built for $5.00 per square foot, this would certainly not be the norm—nor probably possible—in standard code-approved construction.

 • Paid general construction assistance, including 2 part time assistants, straw bale assistance,